The two-dimensional one-component plasma is hyperuniform: Locating discrepancies near the boundary

-Let $L \geq 100$ be a lengthscale to be chosen later.
-Let $z$ be a point and $R \geq \rho_\beta$ such that $\DD(z, R)$ satisfies \eqref{condi:LL}.
-In this section we sometimes simply write $\DD_r$ (for $r > 0$) instead of $\DD(z, r)$.
-Assume that the disk $\DD(z,R)$ contains $\eRR$ too many\footnote{We mean $\Points(\bXN, \DD_R) \geq \pi R^2 + \eRR$. points} points.
+Assume that the disk $\DD(z,R)$ contains $\eRR$ too many\footnote{We mean $\Points(\bXN, \DD_R) \geq \pi R^2 + \eRR$. points} points (excesses and deficits can be handled similarly).
 Compare two idealized situations: in the first one, the excess of charges is spread uniformly over $\DD_R$, in the sense that $\Di(\bXN, \DD_r)$ behaves like $\frac{r^2}{R^2} \times \eRR$ for $r \leq R$.
 In the second situation, the excess is concentrated in a thin strip near $\partial \DD_R$ and immediately compensated by a default on the other side of the boundary.

 According to \cite{jancovici1993large}, the physically realistic picture is the second one: \textit{“Macroscopic electrostatics of conductors implies that, for a given value of [the discrepancy] $Q$, the dominant configurations are such that $Q$ is concentrated in a layer on the inner side of the boundary of the disk, while a charge $-Q$ accumulates in a layer on the outer side.”}.
-In order to give a corresponding mathematical statement, observe that the event